Sonnet 215

 Does it survive beyond the beating heart?

-When souls dissolve into thin vapored matter
+When souls dissolve to thin and vaporous matter

-Does love so tarry or with souls depart?
+Does love so tarry, or with souls depart?

 What essence yet lives on in memory

-To tempt sweet tears or smiles thought may bring,
+To tempt sweet tears or smiles thought may bring?

 And when dear voices into darkness flee,